Justincisive/Aussienomics/content/posts/ghost-oracle-free.md

 `0 */5 * * * /home/pi/projects/scripts/free-ram.sh`

 Done!
 Type 'exit' to get out of superuser mode.
-You may get a permission error when restarting or upgrading Ghost, to fix it simply run the command Ghost recommends and try again.
+You may get a permission error when restarting or upgrading Ghost, to fix it run the command Ghost recommends and try again.

 Finally, we'll set up a file to rotate our logs to save on disk space: